By Hillary Hitt, market coordinator at McDermott Will & Emery LLP

 How did you get started in legal marketing?

-How has LMA positively impacted your career path?
+How has LMA positively impacted your first year in the industry?

 What are a few things that you attribute to your career success?